Romet Jürgenson: 2025

 His JWRC title ensured him a prize supplied by M-Sport of tackling at least four WRC2 rounds in the Ford Fiesta Rally2.
 And Rally Star redirected its budget to supplement the M-Sport prize and enable its standard bearer to contest a full WRC2 campaign.
 Along with this, Romet is tackling the 2025 British Rally Championship in the same Ford Fiesta Rally2 machine alongside Elliot Payne in another M-Sport funded venture.
 He opened the season with an extremely strong 6th place at the East Riding Stages Rally, almost taking a stage win on the 4th stage.
+Since Ford Rally2 car was not competitive anymore, he ended the WRC2 season in 13th place and scoring 34 points.
+In the British Rally Championship Jürgenson finished second in overall standings.

+2026

+In December 2025, it was announced that Jürgenson will continue with M-Sport in the 2026, driving with newly upgraded Ford Fiesta Rally2.